awsomearvinder/resume/resume.typ

   date: "2020 - 2021",
   [A self made doas (sudo-like tool) clone from scratch, used to learn parser combinators], [Compliant with real doas configuration],
 )
-#project_item(
-  name: "pcparadise discord bot",
-  skills: "Python, Asynchronous Programming",
-  date: "2023 - 2024",
-  [A discord bot made for a discord server with over 15,000 members.], [A collaborative effort, with multiple contributors.], [Implemented linting and formatting checks in Github CI.]
-)

-#project_item(
-  name: "Code Forge",
-  skills: "Node.JS, Svelte, Git",
-  date: "2023 - 2024",
-  [A code forge like GitHub, based on a more Gerrit/Phabricator like rebase workflow.], [Uses Svelte for UI, Rest API for interacting with the Git Storage Manager written in rust.], )

 #resume_heading("Technical Skills")